 MOD RCC/8A16/8

-z) These channels may be used for possible testing of future AIS applications without causing harmful interference to, or claiming protection from, existing applications and stations operating in the fixed and mobile services.
-(WRC-12)
+z) Until January 2019 these channels may be used for possible testing of future AIS applications without causing harmful interference to, or claiming protection from, existing applications and stations operating in the fixed and mobile services.

+From 1 January 2019 channels 27 and 28 will be split into four simplex channels (1027, 1028, 2027 and 2028).
+The upper channels, 2027 and 2028, designated ASM1 and ASM2 respectively, are used for non-navigation ASM (application specific messages), i.e. messages not used for the transmission of information concerning navigation or safety at sea.

+Channels 2027 and 2028 are allocated to the maritime mobile service for the reception and transmission of ASM messages from ships and coast stations.
+(WRC-15)

 Reasons: Identification of two channels allotted for ASM applications.